truenas/documentation/content/en/hub/additional-topics/api/rest_api.md

 ---

-Note: Due to the length of this documentation this page will take about 20 seconds to fully load.
+> Note: The current implementation of this content can take an extended amount of time to load, typically about 20 seconds.

 <iframe id="inlineFrame"
     title="Inline Frame"